NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst

   ['é', 'ǔ', 'á', '¨', 'ﬁ', '=', 'y', '`', 'q', 'ü', '♫', '‑', 'x', '¸', 'ʼ', '‹', '›', 'ñ']

-We will also check the data for anomalies.
-The simplest anomaly can be a problematic audio file.
-The text for it will look normal, but the audio file itself may be cut off or empty.
-One way to detect a problem is to check for char rate (number of chars per second).
-If the char rate is too high (more than 15 chars per second), then something is wrong with the file.
+Next we will  check the data for anomalies in audio file (for example,  audio file with noise only).
+For this end, we check character rate (number of chars per second).
+For example,  If the char rate is too high (more than 15 chars per second), then something is wrong with the audio file.
 It is better to filter such data from the training dataset in advance.
 Other problematic files can be filtered out after receiving the first trained model.
 We will consider this method at the end of our example.

 .. code-block:: python